wonko/terraform-provider-jose/docs/resources/keypair.md

 page_title: "jose_keypair Resource - terraform-provider-jose"
 subcategory: ""
 description: |-
-  The resource jose generates a JWKS keypair
+  The resource jose_keypair generates a keypair to be used for signing or encryption
 ---

 # jose_keypair (Resource)

-The resource `jose` generates a JWKS keypair
+The resource `jose_keypair` generates a keypair to be used for signing or encryption